 There are four major grottoes in China, attracting numerous travelers each year, and Longmen Grottoes is one of them.
 Located 12 kilometers south of Luoyang, Longmen Grottoes was included in the World Cultural Heritage List in 2001 and was praised as “the highest peak of Chinese stone carving art” by UNESCO.

-Twelve kilometers south of Luoyang the Yi River cuts its way northward through the Dragon’s Gate(Longmen).
 Legend Recalls that a mountain once stood here thousands of years ago.
-Beyond the foothills in a vast expense of water a dragon lived, causing havoc and constant chaos.
-The Great Yu, mighty figure of ancient China who tamed the rivers, split the mountain in half to release the dragon to the sea.
+Beyond the foothills, in a vast expense of water lived a dragon, causing havoc and constant chaos.
+The Great Yu, a mighty figure of ancient China who tamed the rivers, split the mountain in halves to release the dragon to the sea.
 The sheer cliffs of the Eastern and Western Hills were thus formed.
-There are of Course, other legends and other explanations about the creation of these cliffs but Longmen is far more fascinating for the work of Man than for the work of Nature.
-More than1352 Grottoes, 750 niches and 39 pagodas were carved and built here on the slopes of the Eastern and Western Hills Carving of the Longmen Grottoes began in the fifth century and according to historical records took more than four hundred years to complete.
-There are 97,306 Buddhist statues by one accounting although it is likely that the number is far greater.
-The smallest is only two cm.
-Tall.
-The largest has an ear taller than the height of an average man.
+There are, of course, other legends and other explanations about the creation of these cliffs, however, Longmen is far more fascinating as a work of Man than for a work of Nature.
+More than 1352 Grottoes, 750 niches, and 39 pagodas were carved and built here on the slopes of the Eastern and Western Hills Carving of the Longmen Grottoes began in the fifth century and according to historical records took more than four hundred years to complete.
+There are 97,306 Buddhist statues by one accounting and the number is likely far greater.
+The smallest is only two centimeters tall.
+The largest one’s ear is taller than the average height of humans.